NStodd/Project1/readme.md

 - Allow the user to set an interval by which the site will give them a new one automatically.
 - Allow the user to select an input that the quote and/or image will take into account when creating their motivational scene.
 - Allow the user to save or 'favorite' a quote/image combination.
+- Add a keyword/title to resemble the old posters.
+-

 #### Formatting reference